 Messaging system and the license server.
-You can open the SMI from any
+You can open the SMI from any standard web browser from anywhere within the firewall of the

 SMTP Simple Mail Transfer Protocol.
 A TCP/IP protocol that sends and receives snapshots.

 Snapshot The state of a virtual appliance configuration at a particular point in time.